 I don’t really believe in ghosts, or the supernatural, but I am fascinated by it.
 Rationally, I don’t believe in ghosts.
 Emotionally, I want to, or rather, want to be left with a feeling of mystery.
 I am caught between two worlds.
 Rational logic and emotional desire.
 I am not looking to explain, nor indulge in superstition.
-I suggest that if you really don’t believe in ghosts and in your view, everything can be explained by rational actions and consequences, then don’t read on.
-If you do believe in ghosts and are looking for proof, then also, please don’t read this.
-If you can deal with ambiguity, then read on.
+If you are happy with ambiguity, then please read on.

 This is most ghostliest time of year, from November through to the end of December.
 It starts on 31 October, but doesn’t finish there.
 It gets better.
 The damp and cold of winter sets in, the red golden leaves start their decomposition and turn to a soggy mulch.
 The trees lose their flesh, become skeletal and gnarly as if age and arthritis have caused the branches to bend over each other like witch’s hands.
 The nights and morning draw in, we start missing the day light and greyness sets into the world we know.
 The closer we get to the 21st December, the happier I become.